tallen94/iam/kubernetes/README.md

 - db_name: iam

 # Database
-The first app to deploy is the database.
+The default database is a mysql database

 ## Env
 `MYSQL_ROOT_PASSWORD`: root password for database